Tejaaswini28499/Training-Devops/Linux Commands /Users.md

 ```
 note: If you are inside the user and asking for password and you dont know then exit and then you will be the root user.

-stat file1 : This way, you can quickly identify the owner (user) and group of any file.
+stat filename : This way, you can quickly identify the owner (user) and group of any file.
 File: file1
   Size: 21              Blocks: 8          IO Block: 4096   regular file
 Device: 10301h/66305d   Inode: 506116      Links: 1